ClaraML96/ClaraML96.github.io/index.markdown

 </div>
 <strong>Figure 3:</strong> The histogram shows the distribution of subway ridership across different hours of the day.

 In **Figure 3**, we see that subway activity starts rising sharply around 6 AM, aligned with the morning rush hour.
 Ridership peaks at 5 PM, during the evening commute, and then declines rapidly after midnight.
-The drop between 1 AM and 4 AM reflects the few hours when the city—and its commuters—finally rest, despite New York’s *“city that never sleeps”* reputation.
+The drop between 1 AM and 4 AM reflects the few hours when the city, and its commuters, finally rest, despite New York’s *“city that never sleeps”* reputation.

 By understanding these baseline behaviors—where and when the subway is used, we establish a reference point for detecting anomalies caused by events and incidents.
 The next act will explore how specific moments (festive or stressful) reshape this daily rhythm.

+---

 ## ACT II : When the City Celebrates, the Subway Becomes a Party

 Large-scale city celebrations don’t just bring joy, they also transform mobility.
 During such moments, the subway acts as both a lifeline and a pressure valve, adapting to surges in human movement.
 In this section, we examine two of New York’s most iconic events: the New York City Marathon and New Year’s Eve in Times Square.
 Both reshape ridership patterns in unique ways, offering a window into how the subway supports, and strains under, the weight of collective celebration.

+---

 ### New York City Marathon
 Held every first Sunday in November, the [New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory) attracts over 50,000 runners and nearly two million spectators, spanning all five boroughs.
-The subway becomes the artery through which runners, volunteers, and fans reach the course—especially in and around Central Park, where the race ends.
+The subway becomes the artery through which runners, volunteers and fans reach the course, especially in and around Central Park, where the race ends.

 Stations like 59 St–Columbus Circle and 72 St see 30–40% more traffic compared to a regular Sunday.